-Neurotechnologist, creative, and cognitive science student at UCLA.
+Neurotechnologist, writer, and cognitive science undergrad at UCLA.

 I study how brains work, build brain-computer interfaces, and write about the ethics of the technologies reshaping what it means to be human.
 Previously accessibility consultant at Neuralink and product advisor at Cognixion.
 Currently studying cognitive science, writing a novel, and making video essays about the science of being human.